 Step 1.
 You’ll need to paint one side of your bubble wrap with the lighter shade of yellow.

 Step 2.
 Then flip the bubble wrap over and stamp it onto the center of your card.
 Press it down evenly, making sure that even the corners make contact with your paper.
 Pull it up and set your card aside to dry.

 Step 3.
 After you’ve made several honey-comb base cards then dip your thumb into the darker yellow paint and stamp at least two thumbprints on each card (see the above photo).
 These thumbprints will be your bees.

 Step 4.
 After you’ve made as many cards as you want to, set them aside and let them dry for a good hour or more.

 This would be a great time to take a snack break, go outside and play or go for a swim or something.
 Just forget about your cards for a little bit.
 You want your paint to be nice and dry before you attempt to add your bee striping details.

 Step 5.
 Once your cards are dry, use your black pen or marker and add black stripes, wings and even a smile if you like to the thumbprints to make them look like little bees crawling on some delicious honeycomb.

 These cards are so sweet and so easy to make, you’ll want to send some to even your non-Jewish friends with a message something like: “You’re so sweet!” or “You’re the bee’s knees!”
 You might even want to save them up for Valentine’s Day.
 It’s always good to have extra cards around!

 Rosh Hashanah is a Jewish holiday celebrating the new year.
-This year, Rosh Hashanah begins on the evening of Sun, September 29, 2019, and ends on the evening of Tues, Oct 1, 2019.
+This year, Rosh Hashanah begins at sundown on Friday, September 15, 2023, and ends on the evening of Sunday, September 17, 2023.

 Difficulty Level: Easy!